jotego/jtcores/README.md

 17. [Bionic Commando  ](doc/jtbiocom.txt)
 18. [Street Fighter   ](doc/jtsf.txt)

+Plus the games supported by the [JTPANG](cores/pang/README.md) and [JTBOWL](cores/bowl/README.md) cores.
+Refer to those README files for matters spicific to those cores.

 # Schematics

 The KiCAD schematics developed by JOTEGO's team are in the sch folder of each core.
 Some of them only reproduce one aspect of the board that we needed to double check.
 A link to PDF versions is available below.